iiag/iiag-legacy/doc/standard.md

 In game time is divided normally, with the addition of eras.
 Seasons and months have yet to be implemented, which will probably follow arbitrarily decided months and seasons or the ancient Egyptian model.
+In-game steps (used to specified speeds in config files) are specified in hundredths of seconds.

 Conversion Table
 ----------------